StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/dealing-with-the-main-arguments-against-a-single-rahab-interpretation.md

 <!-- --- -->

-#### Commenting on the argument's reasons for 'Rahab the relative of Christ' identification
+#### Commenting on the argument's reasons for 'Rahab the relative of Christ' identification {#commenting-on-the-argument-s-reasons-for-rahab-the-relative-of-christ-identification}

 {{% quote src="http://www.outsidethecamp.org/rahab.htm" text="OutsideTheCamp.org" %}}